Sign Language for Toddlers

 Tips for Teaching Your Toddler Sign Language:

-1. Match the sign with what’s happening at the moment (E.g. Milk if it’s milk time, shoes if it’s time to go, giving more food if it’s mealtime).
+Match the sign with what’s happening at the moment (E.g. ‘Milk’ if it’s milk time, ‘shoes’ if it’s time to go, ‘eat’ or ‘more’ if you’re giving more food during mealtime).

-2. Show them the sign and say the word along with it.
+Show them the sign and say the spoken word along with it.

 Correcting Your Toddler’s Sign Language